-- 2.2 The Guidelines are issued under Part 9, Division 9.2, section 9.16 of the Act, to provide the regulatory framework for issuing of third-party policies by licensed insurers. - 2.3 These Guidelines are principles-based.
+- 2.3 These Guidelines are principles-based.
 They articulate a set of objectives for issuing of third-party policies and expectations for standards of market practice for insurers.
-The Authority's adoption of principles-based regulation of market practice is intended to: - (a) encourage flexibility and innovation in the delivery of services to third-party insurance customers - (b) promote a competitive market for all insurers and encourage insurers to act in good faith when interacting with customers. - 2.4 Insurers' market practice, including distribution arrangements, must align with these Guidelines and not contravene these Guidelines. - 2.5 To further assist compliance with these Guidelines, the Authority may publish practice notes.
+The Authority's adoption of principles-based regulation of market practice is intended to: - (a) encourage flexibility and innovation in the delivery of services to thirdparty insurance customers - (b) promote a competitive market for all insurers and encourage insurers to act in good faith when interacting with customers. - 2.4 Insurers' market practice, including distribution arrangements, must align with these Guidelines and not contravene these Guidelines. - 2.5 To further assist compliance with these Guidelines, the Authority may publish practice notes.